-Airflow Setup for Evolution Furnace or FE Fan Coil (communicating)
+Airflow Setup for Evolution Connex Control Furnace or FE Fan Coil (communicating)

-This system can only be installed with Evolution-capable indoor and Evolution Connex User Interface (UI) SYSTXBBECN01, SYSTXBBECC01 or SYSTXBBECW01 with software version 11 or newer.
+This system can only be installed with Evolution-capable indoor and Evolution Connex User Interface (UI) SYSTXBBECC01, SYSTXBBECW01 or SYSTXBBECN01 with version 11 software or newer.
 Version 12 or newer software required on model size 13.
 When using an Evolution Connex User Interface, airflow is automatically selected based on equipment size.
-The user has the option of selecting Comfort, Efficiency and Max airflow for Cooling modes.
+The user has the option of selecting Comfort, Efficiency and Max airflow for Heating and/or Cooling modes.
 These should be selected based on balance between the homeowner's comfort and energy consumption expectations.
 See User Interface Installation Instructions for additional available adjustments.